 I’ve just bought a boat and it has a licence but I’m not sure what to do when it runs out?

+6 & 12 month Canal & River licences bought after 1st May 2015 are not transferrable, so you will need a buy a new licence.
 The best thing to do is contact us to check that the previous owner has let us know about the sale.
-You can do this by registering online to update our records to show that you are the new keeper of the boat and update your contact details.
-6 & 12 month Canal & River licences bought after 1st May 2015 are not transferrable, so if you need a buy a new licence, you can do this online too.
+You can do this by registering online to update our records to show that you are the new keeper of the boat and update your own contact details.
+You can also purchase a new licence online.

 I’ve recently had my boat examined by a Boat Safety Examiner, do I need to tell you?